jeansom/RUNA/RUNBTaggingEfficiencyScaleFactors/test/MakeBTaggingEfficiencyMaps/README.md

    After the CRAB jobs have been created, open CRAB_Jobs/cfg_files/CMSSW_cfg.py and move to the line defining the variable 'isMiniAOD'
    Change the value of isMiniAOD to 0 if you are running on a MiniAOD Change the value of isMiniAOD to 1 if you are running on a Ntuple

+   Copy the directory JECs into your CRAB_Jobs directory.

    Submit the jobs using the checkCrabJobs.py script